 If you need an outside trap where its wet, get the PLASTIC TRAY GLUE TRAPS.
 These will withstand light moisture and are ideal for areas like sheds, garages, patio’s and decks.

 Newts are generally harmless and like to be left alone.
 But once they start living around your home they can become a pest.
 Reducing local insect populations will help keep newts away.
-So if you’re seeing newts around the yard, treat foundations and landscape with Cyonara to take away their food.
-Next apply Pest Rid repellent.
-In most cases, this combination of sprays will chase lizards away and keep them off your property.
+So if you’re seeing newts around the yard, treat foundations and landscape with our PEST AWAY to chase them off the home and out of the yard.
+Use it once a month throughout the spring and summer to keep them away.

 Order online and get a 5% discount!
 We ship fast with 99.9% of all orders shipping within 1 business day!!

 Learn more about BUGSPRAY.COM and why it’s never been easier or safer to do your own pest control.

 Please show your support for our business by purchasing the items we recommend from the links provided.
 Remember, this is the only way we can stay around to answer your questions and keep this valuable web site up and running.
 Thanks for your business!